jamc3951/amp_final/README.md

 - PolicyServer.py: ROS node that accesses data from .pkl, runs MCTS.
 Communication via msg/srv.
-- Controller.py: ROS node, runs RRT based algorithms
+- Controller.py: ROS node, runs RRT based algorithms -To change subproblem run, change 'self.subproblem' in Controller.py
 - rrt.py: Contains all rrt algorithms for solving and plotting

 All other .py files are accessory